Black Hole Search by Scattered Agents in Dynamic Rings: Introduction

 \subsection{Contributions}

-We study the problem of finding a \BH in an oriented dynamic ring by a set of scattered agents with visible identities under different communication capabilities.
-We study the {\em exogenous} family of communication mechanisms, where the agents communicate using external tools.
-In this case, we have the {\em Pebbles model}, in which each agent carries a pebble that can leave on a node to mark it for other agents, or that it can remove from a node in case this marking is not needed anymore; or the {\em Whiteboard model}, in which each node has a public whiteboard on which agents can write messages of unlimited size.
+We study the problem of finding a \BH\ in an oriented dynamic ring by scattered agents with distinct visible identifiers under different communication capabilities.

+We study the exogenous communication models defined in Section~\ref{sec:model}: the Pebble model and the Whiteboard model.

-We focus on algorithms that use an optimal number of agents.
-In particular, in~\cite{DiFPS25}, it has been shown that \BHS in dynamic rings is unsolvable if only two agents are available.
-This results clearly extends also to the scattered case.
-Therefore, we will consider algorithms for set of three agents (size optimal algorithms).
-In Th. \ref{scat:lb}, we show that any optimal size algorithm solving \BHS requires $\Omega(n^{2})$ moves and $\Omega(n^{2})$ rounds in the whiteboard model.
-We note that on a static and synchronous rings two agents can find the blackhole in $O(n)$ moves and rounds.
-This observation is interesting as it shows that dynamicity does not only increase the number of required agents but it also increases, significatively, the time and moves required.
-This also highlights the price to pay for having scattered agents: in fact, for dynamic rings, $O(n^{1.5})$ moves and rounds are sufficient in the colocated case~\cite{DiFPS25}.
-Finally, our lower bound is tight: we provide an algorithm that solves \BHS in the pebble model in $O(n^{2})$ rounds and moves using three agents (Th. \ref{th:scatfinal}).
+We focus on \emph{size-optimal} algorithms, namely algorithms that use the minimum number of agents needed to solve the problem in the given communication model.
+It is known that two agents cannot solve \BHS\ in dynamic rings~\cite{DiFPS25}; the same impossibility holds in the scattered case.
+Therefore, we consider size-optimal algorithms using three agents.
+In Theorem~\ref{scat:lb}, we show that any size-optimal algorithm solving \BHS\ requires \(\Omega(n^{2})\) moves and \(\Omega(n^{2})\) rounds in the Whiteboard model.
+On a static synchronous ring, two agents can find the black hole in \(O(n)\) moves and rounds.
+Thus, dynamicity not only increases the number of agents required but also significantly increases the move and round complexity.
+This comparison also highlights the cost of scattering the agents: on dynamic rings, \(O(n^{1.5})\) moves and rounds suffice when the agents are co-located~\cite{DiFPS25}.
+Finally, our lower bound is tight: we provide an algorithm that solves \BHS\ in the Pebble model using \(O(n^2)\) rounds and moves with three agents (Theorem~\ref{th:scatfinal}).\footnote{{} dire qui che pebble è più debole ed è quindi confrontabile con whiteboard}

-We conclude the paper with on observation on the impossibility of solving the problem by three agents when using an {\em endogenous} communication mechanism, such as the Face-to-Face.
+We conclude by showing that a communication mechanism that can mark nodes, such as pebbles or whiteboards, is necessary for a three-agent solution.
+In fact, in the FaceToFace (F2F) model, where agents can communicate only when they occupy the same node, three agents cannot solve \BHS\ even on a static ring of size \(30\) (Theorem~\ref{th:three-f2f-static}).